Get Paid to Share Your Expertise

 Bonus: Microsoft Office Suite

-This final point isn’t a cliché—but it’s still overused and doesn’t belong in a resume or LinkedIn profile.
+This final point isn’t a cliché—but it’s still overused resume cliché and doesn’t belong on your LinkedIn profile.
 Microsoft Office is the industry standard, which means it’s not considered a skill.
 Hiring managers assume every qualified candidate will know how to use this software.
 Delete this item and instead use the space to discuss skills that are unique to the position you want to fill.